BatuhanGumus/TikTok-WatchParty-ForDiscord/docs/README.md

 # TikTok-WatchParty-ForDiscord
 Ever wanted to spam TikToks to a Discord chat with your friends and get to watch them together?
-Well not you can!
+Well now you can!

 ----